lucky-wolf/DW2-XL/README.md

 ## Latest Changes

 ### v1.19.6
-- DW2 1.2.0.8 compatible and required
+- DW2 1.2.0.8 required
 - Updated to latest bundles from @salemonz with a new ID system
 - Added planetary image for Brown Dwarfs (so their icon actually looks like they do)
-- Reduced the size of fusion reactors so they have some appeal (again)
 - Fixed Ackdarian Ancient Starport so it gives stellar hangar bay tech (again)
+- Fixed Humans policy for stand-off weapons to be Missiles, not Rail guns
+- Improved Human diplomacy facility
 - Restored Troop Experience Gain Bonuses (game does seem to track them - whether they have any actual affect)
 - Broke out all energy collectors into their own components (no upgrades without a refit at a space port)
 - Visual sugar for strike craft part of the tech tree (just looks a bit more balanced)
 - Adjusted Kinetic Weapons and related Tech Tree to bifurcate at t5 and to extend all lineages every level to the end
 - Added some of the new special features to Shadow Republic
 - Removed starting troops from all governments to make the early game more balanced (otherwise they burdened the new empire unnecessarily)
-- Updated Reactors to use a unified data core
+- Updated Reactors to use a unified data core and added components and tech extensions
+- Reduced the size of fusion reactors so they have more appeal
-- Updated Engines to use a unified data core
+- Updated Engines to use a unified data core which gives more distinct differences between technological paths
 - Reduced habitable moon frequency
 - Increased habitable planet frequency
+- Increased resource cost of many technologies

 ### v1.19.5
 - DW2 1.2.0.5 compatible and required